 Most large businesses will take about seven months to roll out a new Windows 10 version across their entire estate, while Microsoft ships new updates every six months.
 Although Microsoft has now extended support for new versions to 30 months for all feature updates released in the fall, skipping upgrades isn't a great idea as you are missing out on the full benefits the fast cadence of updates brings.

-Theoretically speaking, if you start your upgrade process the day a new version comes (e.g., March 10th) out and you take seven months to upgrade, you will be finished by the end of October 2017.
+Theoretically speaking, if you start your upgrade process the day a new version comes (e.g., March 10th) out and you take seven months to upgrade, you will be finished around October 10th.
 Microsoft will by then have already released the fall update in September, putting you already one month behind.
-If you skip this update and now start the upgrade process once 1803 is released, 1703 will be end-of-life based on Microsoft's planned 18-month support timeline BEFORE you have finished migrating all of your business users — and for most larger enterprises, a seven month migration timeline is very optimistic.
+If you skip this update and now start the migration process with the spring update, the first update will be end-of-life based on Microsoft's planned 18-month support timeline BEFORE you have finished migrating all of your business users.
+And for most larger enterprises, a seven month migration timeline is very optimistic.

 As a consequence of these frequent updates, IT faces an increased frequency of application and hardware testing as well as a larger need for transparency on application dependencies and application compatibility.